Tools

 autocrop-linked-layers

 Autocrops all linked layers in the image.
-It appears as Image/Autocrop linked layers and has no parameters.
+It appears in the menus as Image/Autocrop linked layers and has no parameters.

 clear-layers